 1. Diapers and baby wipes: Make sure to put these in your hospital bag as your baby will need them the most.

 2. Feeding bottles: Even if you are breastfeeding, you will need these.
-Your doctor may suggest you offer the bottle to your baby on the first couple of days so she can learn how to take your nipple.
-However, most babies do learn to latch on their own so this is more as a back-up option.
+Your doctor may suggest you offer the bottle to your baby in the first couple of days so she can learn how to take your nipple.
+However, most babies do learn to latch on their own so this is more of a backup option.

 Previous Week: 34 Weeks Pregnant